+The dominant understanding of the Second Amendment and its state constitutional analogues at the time of their adoption in the Founding period forged an indissoluble link between the right to keep and bear arms with the goal of preserving the peace.
+10

+10. "Constitutional rights," Justice Scalia wrote in Heller, "are enshrined with the scope they were thought to have

-10 District of Columbia v.
+9 District of Columbia v.
 Heller, 554 U.S. 570, 626-627 (2008), and n.
-26. Blackstone and Hawkins, two of the most influential English legal writers consulted by the Founding generation, described these types of limits in slightly different terms.
-The two different formulations related to weapons described as dangerous the Second Amendment and its state constitutional analogues at the time of their adoption in the Founding period forged an indissoluble link between the right to keep and bear arms with the goal of preserving the peace.11
+26. The formulation employed by Blackstone was "dangerous or unusual," not "dangerous and unsual."
+Blackstone and Hawkins, two of the most influential English legal writers consulted by the Founding generation, described these types of limits in slightly different terms.
+The two different formulations related to weapons described as dangerous and unusual in one case and sometimes as dangerous or unusual in the other instance, see Saul Cornell, The Right to Carry Firearms Outside of the Home: Separating Historical Myths from Historical Realities, 39 Fordham Urb.

-10. "Constitutional rights," Justice Scalia wrote in Heller, "are enshrined with the scope they were thought to have when the people adopted them."
-12 Included in this right was the most basic right of all: the right of the people to regulate their own internal police.
-Although modern lawyers and jurists are accustomed to thinking of state police power, the Founding generation viewed this concept as a right, not a power.
-13 The first state constitutions clearly articulated such a right - including it alongside more familiar rights such as the right to bear and unusual in one case and sometimes as dangerous or unusual in the other instance, see Saul Cornell, The Right to Carry Firearms Outside of the Home: Separating Historical Myths from Historical Realities, 39 FORDHAM URB.
 L.J.
-1695134 (2012).
-It is also possible that the phrase was an example of an archaic grammatical and rhetorical form hendiadys; see Samuel Bray, 'Necessary AND Proper' and 'Cruel AND Unusual': Hendiadys in the Constitution, 102 VIRGINIA L. REV. 687 (2016).
+1695, 1713 (2012).
+The phrase "dangerorous and unusual" was an example of an archaic grammatical and rhetorical form hendiadys; see Samuel Bray, 'Necessary AND Proper' and 'Cruel AND Unusual': Hendiadys in the Constitution, 102 VIRGINIA L. REV. 687 (2016).
+The best modern rendering of this term, and the only reading that reconciles Blackstone and Hawkins recognizes this fact.
+Thus, the best translation of the phrase would be "unusually dangerous."

-11 On Founding-era conceptions of liberty, see JOHN J. ZUBLY, THE LAW OF LIBERTY (1775).
+10 On Founding-era conceptions of liberty, see John J. Zubly, The Law of Liberty (1775).
 The modern terminology to describe this concept is "ordered liberty."
 See Palko v.
-Connecticut, 302 U.S. 319, 325 (1937).
-For a more recent elaboration of the concept, see generally JAMES E. FLEMING & LINDA C. MCCLAIN, ORDERED LIBERTY: RIGHTS.
-RESPONSIBILITIES.
-AND VIRTUES (Harvard University Press, 2013).
+Connecticut, 302 U.S, 319, 325 (1937).
+For a more recent elaboration of the concept, James E. Fleming & Linda C. McClain, Ordered Liberty: Rights, Responsibilities, and Virtues (Harvard University Press, 2013), 44-45.
 On Justice Cardozo and the ideal of ordered liberty, see Palko v.
-Connecticut, 302 U.S, 319, 325 (1937); John T. Noonan, Jr., Ordered Liberty: Cardozo and the Constitution, 1 CARDOZO L. REV. 257 (1979); Jud Campbell, Judicial Review, and the Enumeration of Rights, 15 GEO.
-J.L. & PUB.
-POL'Y 569 (2017).
+Connecticut, 302 U.S, 319, 325 (1937); John T. Noonan, Jr., Ordered Liberty: Cardozo and the Constitution, 1 Cardozo L. Rev. 257 (1979); Jud Campbell, Judicial Review, and the Enumeration of Rights, 15 Geo.
+J.L. & Pub.
+Pol'y 569, 576-77 (2017).